About the Early Start Program

-As soon as the respective office (EOP or PACE) notifies Admissions of you official program participation, your Smart Page will be updated to reflect the campus waiver.
+As soon as the EOP office notifies Admissions of your official program participation, your Smart Page will be updated to reflect the campus waiver.
 International and non-residents do not have to take any action.

 If you will be taking Early Start at another CSU, you should receive registration and payment (if not eligible for the Early Start financial aid waiver) instructions from that campus.

-Click here for the CSU statewide Early Start Program schedule and search for the CSU you have selected to find their class offerings.
+View the CSU statewide Early Start Program schedule and search for the CSU you have selected to find their class offerings.
 Even though Early Start is a statewide program, each CSU campus offers a different Early Start course, including different numbering and titles.
-On the statewide schedule you will find course descriptions that may include required EPT/ELM scores, or if a course will only satisfy the Early Start requirement (there is no possibility of “moving up”), and any other important information.
-Dates and times are also listed.
-Classes are offered throughout the summer, but classes fill up fast so register no later than June 26.
-Proof of registration will be requested.
+On the statewide schedule you will find course descriptions that include eligible EPT/ELM scores to help you choose a class.
+Information on whether 1) a course will only satisfy the Early Start requirement (there is no possibility of “moving up”) or 2) satisfies the EPT/ELM requirement (if passed you "move up") is also included.
+Classes are offered throughout the summer, but classes fill up fast so register no later than the date listed above.

 If you are looking for an online Early Start course, you can search by subject and filter the results by clicking on the header titled “Online?”.